 Obviously technology has changed a ton since then, but today many people still use saunas for the health and restorative benefits.
-It can potentially help with aging, illness, detoxification, healthy skin, anxiety, muscle soreness, and mood.
+You can find them at gyms, at the spa, and many people own one in their home.
+Saunas can potentially help with aging, illness, detoxification, healthy skin, increased blood flow, decreased anxiety, muscle soreness, relaxation, and improved mood.
 Not everyone is on board with the detoxification aspect (some say it’s a myth, but I’m a huge believer in the detoxifying power of a good sweat) and I notice that it makes my skin glow, my mood is improved, and I feel zen and relaxed when it’s a regular part of my routine.

 (All wrapped up and sweating like a happy Chipotle burrito.)

 Here are some pros and cons about the HigherDOSE option: